MathengeNewton/javascript-playground/Closures/index.md

 # Closures

-The key with closures is that we create an inner function that is returned by an outer function so that we can call it at a later time.
+Closure is when a function "remembers" its lexical scope even when the function is executed outside that lexical scope.
+This is accomplished by encapsulating variables inside of an inner function that we can call it at a later time or pass into other function..
 All of the variables in the outer scope are preserved and accessible from the time of invocation from within this inner function.

-We can also return an object and retain access to the object's methods after the fact.
+Closure is a necessary mechanism in a number of common methods and tasks, including `setTimeout` and adding event handlers.
+Both of these examples require that functions be executed at a later time yet still retain their lexical scope.

 ## How to Create a Closure